Reid Health President/CEO receives honorary degree

-Reid Health President/CEO Craig Kinyon will be presented an honorary degree from Indiana University at the IU East commencement May 10, university officials have announced.
+Reid Health President/CEO Craig Kinyon was presented an honorary degree from Indiana University at the IU East commencement May 10, university officials have announced.

 Kinyon has served on the Reid Health team since 1995 and as CEO since 2008.
 He has "embraced the partnership between IU East and the health system" and serves the region in numerous ways, said Kathy Cruz-Uribe, IUE Chancellor.
 The Honorary Doctor of Humane Letter will be presented by Indiana University President Michael A. McRobbie.